nadpierre/aircraft-crashes-clustering-project/README.md

 4. **Data Preprocessing:**

-   Standardized numerical features and encoded categorical variables where necessary.
+   Encoded string variables using Ordinal Encoding and One Hot Encoding, and standardized data.

 5. **Feature Engineering:**

-   - Extracted relevant features from textual and numerical data to enhance clustering performance.
+   - Collapsed the unique values of string columns to reduce cardinality.
    - Applied Pricipal Component Analysis (PCA) to reduce dimensionality and improve clustering accuracy.

 6. **Clustering Models:**

    - Implemented K-Means and Hierarchical clustering to group accidents based on similarities.
    - Tested DBSCAN for density-based clustering to detect anomalies and unusual accident clusters.
-   - Evaluated different cluster numbers using elbow method and silhouette scores.
+   - Evaluated different cluster numbers using elbow method, silhouette score and dendogram.

 7. **Insights & Interpretation:**

    Analyzed the characteristics of each cluster to uncover accident trends and contributing factors.

+## Results

 ## Featured Notebooks